CBT

 Homework and belief-tracking exercises

-Short to medium-term duration (typically 10–20 sessions)
+Short to medium-term duration (typically 10 to 20 sessions)